inkling/Subliminal/CONTRIBUTING.md

 ### Pull Requests

+#### Setting up Subliminal for Development

 Subliminal welcomes pull requests!
+To get started, fork the Subliminal repo, clone your fork, then make your changes on a branch.
+GitHub has [a guide](https://help.github.com/articles/fork-a-repo) to this process if you'd like more information.

+Then, from the root directory of your fork, execute `rake install DEV=yes && git submodule update --init --recursive` to fully initialize Subliminal as well as install some file templates to help you write tests.

+> You should run the above command even if you had already installed Subliminal.
+Subliminal will "re-install" without problem.

+#### Making Changes

-To contribute, fork the Subliminal repo, clone your fork, then make your changes.
-If you're adding functionality or fixing a bug, you must add new tests covering the changes.
-Only refactoring and documentation changes require no new tests.
+If you're adding functionality or fixing a bug, you must add new tests covering the changes (Only refactoring and documentation changes require no new tests).
+What kind of tests you should write depend on your specific changes:

 * If you can test your changes without `UIAutomation` attached (most changes to `SLTestController` and `SLTest` fall into this category),